-The Company's strategy for managing investment risk is determined with regard to the Company's investment objective, as outlined on page 2.
+The Company's strategy for managing investment risk is determined with regard to the Company's investment objective, as outlined on page 20.
 The management of market risk is part of the investment management process and is a central feature of venture capital investment.
-The Company's portfolio is managed in accordance with the policies and procedures described in the Corporate Governance Report on pages 28 to 30, having regard to the possible effects of adverse price movements, with the objective of maximising overall returns to shareholders.
+The Company's portfolio is managed in accordance with the policies and procedures described in the Corporate Governance Report on pages 33 to 36, having regard to the possible effects of adverse price movements, and other macroeconomic affects on the market such as the Coronavirus outbreak and Brexit with the objective of maximising overall returns to shareholders.
 Investments in smaller companies, by their nature, usually involve a higher degree of risk than investments in larger companies quoted on a recognised stock exchange, though the risk can be mitigated to a certain extent by diversifying the portfolio across business sectors and asset classes.
 The overall disposition of the Company's assets is regularly monitored by the Board.